Curious about merging health and technology, and creating innovative devices for the healthcare sector?

 • The course is delivered online and consists of synchronous and asynchronous learning sessions.
 Synchronous sessions are organised in Zoom.
 Moodle will be used as a course platform for all course communication and delivering materials.

-• The course consists of lectures, group work, self-study and a learning assignment.
+• The course consists of lectures, In-class group work, self-study and a learning assignment.

 • Course language is English.